Office of the Superintendent of Financial Institutions

 OSFI's expectation regarding the halt on dividend increases applies to all FRFIs, except for those that are subsidiaries of other FRFIs.
 Notwithstanding, OSFI may raise concerns with a dividend increase by a FRFI that is a subsidiary of another FRFI after considering various factors including the impact on the FRFI subsidiary's capital and liquidity ratios.

 A regularly scheduled dividend is generally defined as a cash payment by a federally regulated financial institution (FRFI) to its shareholders at specified times of the year.
 To be considered regularly scheduled, the FRFI must show a consistent dividend payment pattern.
 Special, or irregular, dividends do not follow a consistent dividend pattern and may be permitted on a case-by-case basis as described in OSFI’s

-The limitation on dividend increases targets cash dividends.
+The limitation on dividend increases targets regular cash dividends.
 Non-cash dividends such as stock dividends are not included in the limitation where they have the effect of maintaining or improving the total dollar value of the financial institution's common equity.

 A FRFI would need to adjust its dividend per share amount after a stock split so as not to increase the total amount of dividends paid compared to the last approved regularly scheduled dividend prior to March 13.